 Sinister Subway: The fourth level of the original game, set in an abandoned subway featuring flickering lights, cracking floors, thugs that try to kill you and a monstrous, mutated brute that stalks you throughout the level.

 The first couple of levels of the Wages of Si N expansion will throw Blade from the surface, into the sewers, and then into the subways multiple times.
 In fact, hidden in a bathroom is an abandoned bag of money assumed to have been taken during Mancini's original robbery in Si N.

 Stealth-Based Mission: The SinTEK office in the original game.
 Note that being spotted will not result in a game over, but it will make the level (and the ones after it) much more difficult.

 Storming the Castle: Done unwittingly by Blade in the original.
 He doesn't realize he's reached her base until he's within sight of it, and by that point, there's no going back.

 Story-Driven Invulnerability: It is possible (if you're quick enough) to shoot Mancini during several points in the initial levels of the original.
 Of course, he won't die until he gets into the abandoned subway station to transform, and only during the climatic battle in an active subway station.

-Super Not-Drowning Skills: Blade carries a Rebreather in the first game that allows him to swim ad infinitum without the need to breathe.
+Super Not-Drowning Skills: Blade can find a Rebreather in the first game that allows him to swim ad infinitum without the need to breathe.
 If you forget to take it, you can still complete the necessary level by using air bubbles.